jiangtianyou/algorithm/README.md

 # algorithm
-Common algorithms implemented in Java
+Common algorithms and data structures implemented in Java